hujun-open/dhcplt/README.md

       - following DHCPv6 options could be included in request:
             - BBF circuit-id/remote-id (only in relay message)
             - client id
+      - option of sending Router Solicit and expect Router Advertisement with M bit, before starting DHCPv6

 - Flapping: dhcplt support flapping, which repeatly establish and release DHCP leases.
 - performant: test shows that it could do 4k DORA per sec on a single core VM